-- StepShot is a great step-by-step documentation tool in creating quality e-learning content.
-The program captures screenshots for every click and provides automate descriptions for each of them.
+- StepShot is a great step-by-step documentation tool for creating quality e-learning content.
+The program captures screenshots for every click and provides automatic descriptions for each of them.
 You can also edit the screenshots, add own comments and export them to MS Word, PDF, HTML or XML.
 StepShot provides 14 days fully functional trial.

 Course authoring tools:

 - eXe is an open source application for designing e-Learning courses that doesn’t require prior HTML or XML knowledge.
 The tool is primarily aimed at teachers and academics.
 You can run eXe on Windows, Mac, or Linux.

 - EasyGenerator is an awesome e-Learning authoring tool that enables lecturers and subject matter experts to create engaging courses in the cloud.
 It is affordable, fully responsive and requires no coding or installation.

 - authorPOINT is one of the greatest interactive e-Learning software that allows users to capture presentations and add pre-recorded audio/video, all inside of Microsoft PowerPoint.
 The software also offers a free version (authorPOINT Lite) that can convert PowerPoint presentations to Flash.

 - Morzino is a free e-Learning software that provides a framework for the management of learning and teaching processes.
 It is a kind of a closed e-Learning environment where educators can create and publish eLearning content, and run a “virtual school” where they track student progress, assign work, and share custom-created apps.